MultiSafepay/docs/content/integrations/magento-2.md

 ### Order Status Update

-If you experience issues with order statuses not being updated correctly (e.g., incongruence between pending and processing), this might happen randomly and be difficult to replicate.
+If you experience issues with order statuses not being updated correctly (e.g., incongruent pending and processing), this might happen randomly and be difficult to replicate.
 This is generally caused by third-party solutions interfering in the order processing flow and the observer being based on a different instance of the order object.

 _Tip_: This issue might appear after upgrading to our latest plugin version, possibly due to faster notification processing times surfacing an already existing update conflict.